Harvey Beaks: Broadcast

 Harvey Beaks made its international debut on Nicktoons in the United Kingdom and Ireland on May 11, 2015.
 The series premiered on Nickelodeon in Africa on June 1 and on Nickelodeon in Australia and New Zealand on June 6.
 The Southeast Asian feed of Nickelodeon debuted the show on June 8 in the Philippines and on June 29 in Singapore and Malaysia.
-The series premiered on YTV in Canada on October 10, 2015 and on September 10, 2016, on the original channel.
-According to the programming page, In Albania, it airs on the network Çufo and Yle in Finland.
+The series premiered on YTV in Canada on October 10, 2015, and on September 10, 2016, on the original channel.
+According to the programming page, in Albania, it airs on the network Çufo and Yle in Finland.
+The series is currently available on Paramount+, with season 2 removed from the streaming platform in January 2024.

 Reception

 Harvey Beaks received mostly positive reviews from critics.
-It has 4 stars out of 5 on Common Sense Media. and a 7.7/10 on BehindtheVoiceActors.
+It has 4 stars out of 5 on Common Sense Media and a 7.7/10 on BehindtheVoiceActors.

 Accolades

 Comics

-Issue one of the Harvey Beaks comic by Stefan Petrucha was due for release on January 26, 2016.
-A special comic was available for free at San Diego Comic-Con 2015.
+Issue one of the Harvey Beaks comic by Stefan Petrucha and the writers of the tv show was due for release on January 26, 2016.
+A special comic was available for free at San Diego Comic-Con in 2015.